 Run, jump, climb, balance, use balls and ride on vehicles such as tricycles and balance bikes.
-We integrate the following enrichments to enhance gross motor development for our students: Kidokinetics, Happy Feet Soccer, Hip Hop/Dance and Movement and Yoga.
+Enrichments such as dance & movement, yoga, and sports are integrated into our program to enhance the gross motor development of our students.

 We encourage children to verbalize their feelings and as teachers we validate them with acknowledgment and compassion.
 We use words to express anger, sadness, fear and/or excitement.
 Teachers guide children in appropriately handling and verbalizing emotions, teaching them to work cooperatively with others and helping them to learn independent problem-solving and conflict resolution skills.
 We follow the method of conscious discipline when we validate children’s emotions.